teched25xp264/teched2025-XP264/exercises/ex0/README.md

 - A GitHub account.
 - Your own fork of the session's GitHub repository.
 - Access to the SAP BTP managed kubernetes landscape with the easy navigation site
-- An idea of the landscape architecture behind the solution brief
+- An idea of the BTP landscape architecture behind the solution brief

 Continue to [First things first.
 Day-2 with SAP managed kubernetes runtime](../ex1/README.md)